Save time and ramp up teams faster with the LMS powered by AI.

 Tip #2: Identify a common theme

-Identify a universal theme that encompases all of your high level objectives for the SKO.
+Identify a universal theme that encompasses all of your high level objectives for the SKO.
 Tying a theme to your event emphasizes the key takeaways your teams should focus on.
 It also generates excitement and motivational energy at the event.
 A memorable theme offers a cohesive message to refer back to throughout the year to remind your teams of the goals and topics covered during your SKO.

 Tip #3: Help speakers prepare